Joewus12345/openai-support-agent-demo/public/knowledge_base/damaged_product.md

 When handling damaged product cases:
 Confirm damage using provided photographic evidence.
-Log the case in the internal system using the create_ticket tool.
+Log the case in the internal system by generating a session ticket with the create_ticket tool.
 Use the send_replacement tool to issue an immediate replacement.

 Inform the customer about the replacement timeline and next steps: